Mexico's president says big bank loan shows confidence in Pemex

 Syndicated loans are a financing vehicle that spreads the lenders’ risk between several institutions.

+Later on Friday, Pemex said in a statement the financial operation does not amount to new debt for the company, as it allows the refinancing of debt up to $2.5 billion and the renewal of two revolving credit lines up to a total of $5.5 billion.

+“The interest rate of the operation was closed with Libor +235, which is equivalent, at the close of the operation, to an equivalent fixed rate of 4.15%,” the statement said.

-Reporting by Diego Ore; Editing by Paul Simao
+Reporting by Diego Ore; Editing by Paul Simao and Richard Borsuk